Hearing Conservation Program

 evaluating hearing protector attenuation for the specific noise environments in which the hearing protection devices are used;

-ensuring proper initial fitting of all hearing protection devices;
+ensuring proper initial fitting of all hearing protection devices when requested;

 arranging annual audiometric testing and retesting when necessary;